 Oskaloosa is a somewhat small city located in the state of Iowa.
 With a population of 11,607 people and three constituent neighborhoods, Oskaloosa is the 32nd largest community in Iowa.

-Oskaloosa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Oskaloosa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oskaloosa are a mix of both white- and blue-collar jobs.
 Overall, Oskaloosa is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Oskaloosa who work in office and administrative support (13.35%), sales jobs (9.79%), and teaching (7.87%).
+There are especially a lot of people living in Oskaloosa who work in office and administrative support (13.25%), sales jobs (8.92%), and management occupations (7.10%).

-The per capita income in Oskaloosa in 2010 was $21,907, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $87,628 for a family of four.
+The per capita income in Oskaloosa in 2010 was $23,590, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $94,360 for a family of four.
 However, Oskaloosa contains both very wealthy and poor people as well.

 The people who call Oskaloosa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oskaloosa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oskaloosa include Irish, Dutch, English, and Swedish.
+The greatest number of Oskaloosa residents report their race to be White, followed by Asian.
+Important ancestries of people in Oskaloosa include Dutch, Irish, English, and Swedish.

 The most common language spoken in Oskaloosa is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and West Germanic languages.